 Limitations of the Windows Forms Timer Component's Interval Property

-The Windows Forms Timer component has an Interval property that specifies the number of milliseconds that pass between one timer event and the next.
-Unless the component is disabled, a timer continues to receive the Tick event at roughly equal intervals of time.
+The Windows Formscomponent has an property that specifies the number of milliseconds that pass between one timer event and the next.
+Unless the component is disabled, a timer continues to receive the event at roughly equal intervals of time.

 This component is designed for a Windows Forms environment.
-If you need a timer that is suitable for a server environment, see Introduction to Server-Based Timers.
+If you need a timer that is suitable for a server environment, see.

 If your application or another application is making heavy demands on the system — such as long loops, intensive calculations, or drive, network, or port access — your application may not get timer events as often as the Interval property specifies.